 5 Tips for Storing a Box Spring

-Storing a box spring is strikingly similar to storing a mattress.
+How to store a box spring is strikingly similar to how to store a mattress.
 Chances are you’ll be storing both items together, so you’ll want to give each piece its own treatment.
 Box springs tend to be less expensive to replace than a good mattress, so throw it out if you don’t want to take time storing it properly.
 Anything worth storing is worth storing well.

 #1 Clean it Up

-Just like your mattress, you’ll want to give the box spring a good cleaning before you do anything else.
+Just like your mattress, you’ll want to give the box spring a good cleaning before moving or putting it in storage.
 The same technique of vacuuming and using upholstery cleaner will do just fine for the box spring.